Why has the Origo Transfer Service community decided to publish their statistics more widely?

 The Origo Transfer Service community is keen to showcase their good work in monitoring their performance and delivering improved transfer times.
 As our MD, Anthony Rafferty recently stated: “Origo has been operating the industry’s service for pensions and ISA transfers for over 10 years and, along with its Transfer Service community, is dedicated to improving transfer times for the benefit of consumers and the industry.”

-High-level January statistics for entire Origo Transfer Service community
+High-level annual (to 31 March 2021) statistics for the entire Origo Transfer Service community

 How have these performance times been calculated?